Factbox - Venezuela crisis takes toll on airline service

-(Reuters) - Colombia's Avianca (AVT_p.CN) on Wednesday joined a number of carriers that have cancelled or reduced service to crisis-hit Venezuela because of security concerns and disputes over money they say the government owes them.
+(Reuters) - Colombia's Avianca AVT_p.CN on Wednesday joined a number of carriers that have cancelled or reduced service to crisis-hit Venezuela because of security concerns and disputes over money they say the government owes them.

 The following are some facts about airlines' dealings with Venezuela: